bergwerf/thebigpicture/project_summary.md

-# Project Title
+# Picture Grid
-Picture Grid
+One pictures from many

 ## Authors
 - Herman Bergwerf